Bavarian Cream Donuts

 Step-by-Step Instructions for the cream

-1. Make the pastry cream by whisking the egg yolks, sugar and milk over medium-low heat until they’ve thickened.
+1. Make the custard by whisking the egg yolks, sugar and milk over medium-low heat until they’ve thickened.

-2. Allow the pastry cream to cool to room temperature or chill in the fridge.
+2. Allow the custard to cool to room temperature or chill in the fridge.

 3. Make the whipped cream by beating the heavy whipping cream and sugar to stiff peaks (don’t over whip but if you do, add a tablespoon of more cream).

-4. Combine the chilled pastry cream with the whipped cream.
+4. Combine the chilled custard with the whipped cream.

 5. Fill the donuts after they’ve cooled and serve fresh.